Arindom85/arindom_netflix/README.md

 # arindom_netflix
-this a project, where i made netflix clone
+this a project, where i made netflix clone using HTML and CSS